FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Introduction

-The rest of this paper is organized as follows.
-In Section \ref{section:related} we discuss related work.
-In Section \ref{section:SysModel} we present the system model and problem formulation.
-Following which, we present our solution and its proofs in Section \ref{section:AlgoSolution}, and the linear function approximation and deep q learning algorithms in Section \ref{section:FnApproxDQN}.
-Next, we propose a solution to the heterogeneous risk tolerance scenario in Section \ref{section:riskLevel}.
+The paper is structured as follows.
+Section \ref{section:related} discusses the related work.
+Sections \ref{section:SysModel} and \ref{section:SysModel2} present the system models, on the individual and shared service profile settings respectively.
+Section \ref{section:OptProb} presents the problem formulation.
+Following which, we present our solution and its proofs in Section \ref{section:AlgoSolution}, and the deep Q-learning and Actor Critic algorithms in Section \ref{section:FnApproxDQN}.
+Next, Section \ref{section:riskLevel} addresses the heterogeneous risk tolerance scenario.
 Finally, we present simulation results in Section \ref{section:Simul} and conclude in Section \ref{section:conclusion}.